Alan Perlis famously quipped “Lisp programmers know the value of

 everything and the cost of nothing.”
 A Racket programmer knows, for

 example, that a lambda anywhere in a program produces a value

 In this chapter, we narrow the gap by explaining details of the Racket compiler and run-time system and how they affect the run-time and memory performance of Racket code.

-By default, DrRacket instruments programs for debugging, and debugging instrumentation can significantly degrade performance for some programs.
+By default, DrRacket instruments programs for debugging, and debugging instrumentation (provided by the Errortrace: Debugging and Profiling library) can significantly degrade performance for some programs.
 Even when debugging is disabled through the Choose Language... dialog’s Show Details panel, the Preserve stacktrace checkbox is clicked by default, which also affects performance.
 Disabling debugging and stacktrace preservation provides performance results that are more consistent with running in plain racket.

 Even so, DrRacket and programs developed within DrRacket use the same Racket virtual machine, so garbage collection times (see Memory Management) may be longer in DrRacket than when a program is run by itself, and DrRacket threads may impede execution of program threads.
 For the most reliable timing results for a program, run in plain racket instead of in the DrRacket development environment.
 Non-interactive mode should be used instead of the REPL to benefit from the module system.
 See Modules and Performance for details.